PemiCrown/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch hello: Create an empty file called hello;
 chmod 744 hello: Add execute permission to the owner of the file hello;
 chmod 754 hello: Add execute permission to the owner and grp owner and read only for other users of the file hello;
+chmod 755 hello: Add execution permission to the owner, the group owner and the other users, to the file hello;